colonial militia were local defense forces, often used to respond to Native American attacks

 in the 1660's the Virginia elite accepted a high level of risk regarding attack by the Dutch and by pirates in the Chesapeake Bay.
 The plantation owners were dependent upon transatlantic shipping for exporting tobacco and importing manufactured goods, but accepted the deployment of a small, under-gunned guard ship to the Chesapeake Bay after the Dutch had successfully captured the tobacco fleet in 1673.

 A more-powerful guardship would have offered more protection, but also would have been more effective at collecting import and export duties.
-Pirates were able to overwhelm the 16-gun Essex in 1699, after which the 28-gun Shoreham was sent to Virginia.3
+Pirates were able to overwhelm the 16-gun Essex in 1699, after which the 28-gun Shoreham was sent to Virginia.4

 George Washington got his first experience as a military commander trying to defend the western edge of colonial settlement with provincial regulars and militia.
-His first portrait, painted in 1772, shows him dressed in the uniform of the Virginia Regiment of Provincial Regulars.
+He was proud of that service, which was challenging and involved significant failure in recruiting and managing the Virginia Regiment of Provincial Regulars.
+His first portrait, painted in 1772, shows him dressed in the uniform of that time.

 Source: Washington and Lee University, W&L, Mount Vernon Announce Mutual Loan of Washington Portraits